nikkh/Horus/help.md

 There are a number of ways to understand what happened during recognition:

-1. Look at the job log for each individual processing run
+1. Look at the Document Errors in the database
-2. Look at the document errors in the database
+2. Look at Application Insights for the processing run
-3. Look at Application Inights for the processing run
+3. Look at the Job Log for each individual processing run
-4. Lok at application insights for the scoreboard calculation (inspection)
+4. Look at application insights for the scoreboard calculation (inspection)

 Of there, items 1-3 are always available.  item is only available if you are taking part in a challenge or have deployed your own scorecard infrastructure.

 Each of these options is breifly explained below:

+## DocumentErrors Database Table

+This is the most basic meachanism for inspecting

+## Application Insights for Processing

 ## Job Log